Aphelele-Marwarwa/GrootMan--Music/README.md

 8. Time Formatting: The formatTime function converts time values into the mm:ss format for display.

 This code utilizes various HTML elements, CSS classes, and JavaScript functions to achieve the desired functionality, incorporating external libraries or frameworks such as Font Awesome for icon graphics.
-Note that this code is likely part of a larger application, and some functions or variables may be defined elsewhere in the codebase."
+Note that this code is likely part of a larger application, and some functions or variables may be defined elsewhere in the codebase.

-## Home Page
+## Home Page (index page)
 ![Screenshot 2024-05-06 201929](https://github.com/Aphelele-Marwarwa/GrootMan--Music/assets/100202694/232572b4-3d63-4508-a144-a7d2cd06283c)

 ## Music Player page (main page)